motion/orbit/projects/blog/src/pages/update-one/index.md

 > To create a new [aggregation platform](https://stratechery.com/2017/defining-aggregators/) that gives control over web data back to the individual -- with a flexible, powerful and intuitive knowledge platform.

+It's a basic desire we ran into time and time again in user research:

-**We want to be able to explore knowledge in a unified way.**
+**"I want to be able to understand my knowledgebase, and I can't."**

-And to do that we'll need to fix something wrong with browsers and software services today: they don't give us any control over our information.
+In the last year, we've spent a lot of building something to help solve this problem.
+It fixes something that browsers and software services fail at today: they don't give us control over our information.

-Orbit is not a service company.
+To fix that, we're building a platform instead of a service.
 We don't store data.
-Instead, much like a browser or operating system, we're a platform that helps manage information.
-Where traditional operating systems gave us a lots of control (via _files_), and where browsers give us great collaboration (but fail at interop), Orbit is the middle ground: a flexible way to manage bits of information from many places.
+Instead, much like a browser or operating system, Orbit just helps explore and manage information.
+Traditional operating systems gave us a lot of control (with _files_), browsers give us collaboration (and _lock in_).

+Orbit gives control back through a decentralized knowledge explorer.
+A flexible way to manage bits of information from many places.

 Our goal is to let you: